jaimetur/PhotoMigrator/README.md

         limitations and you don't mind to lost your original unzipped files.
 -rd,  --remove-duplicates-after-fixing
         Remove Duplicates files in <OUTPUT_FOLDER> after fixing them.
--re,  --run-exif-tool
-        Run EXIF Tool files processing in the last step.
-(Useful if GPTH Tool cannot fix some files, but is a slow process).
-RECOMMENDATION: Use only if after runnning normal process with GPTH Tool, you still have many files with no date.
 -nl,  --no-log-file
         Skip saving output messages to execution log file.